mafudge/ist346-content/labs/J.md

 You will see the message: `Your site has been hacked!`

 The malicious user has compromised your site by loading an external script in a comment box!
 The origin of the script is from the site http://localhost:8080.
 Is that website the hacker's website?
-If they are a smart hacker, no. More than likey the hacker has hacked that site too and it using badsite to launch attacks.
+If they are a smart hacker, no. More than likely the hacker has hacked that site too and it using `badsite` to launch attacks.

 This hacker's script only displays a message, but in reality the hacker could capture and collect any data you share with the legitimate site!